sodiq-code/aegis/README.md

 The demo walks through every layer: 5-layer architecture → XRPL→FAssets→VaultCore deposit with live FDC attestation → FCC TEE confidential compute with Merkle root → `isSolvent()` returning `(true, 16666)` → autonomous AI risk rebalance → 4 PMW cross-chain instructions on Coston2 → verifiability recap.

 > **Verifiable on Coston2:** All Flare-side PMW instructions, FDC attestations, `SolvencyRoot` publications, and XGBoost risk scoring are live and independently verifiable on Coston2 via `cast` calls and the block explorer.
-The XRPL settlement leg runs through the `FlareTeeManager` diamond.
+The XRPL settlement leg is simulated in the demo for reliability; the `FlareTeeManager` diamond call is real.

 ---